-Recharge processes are more complex in the north, where whether stream segments are gaining or losing depends on relative elevations of the water table and streambeds and thus may vary seasonally (Duffin and Musick, 1991).
-Streamflow studies by the United States Geological Survey (USGS) in 1978 and 1979 indicate that, in the north, streams generally act as points of groundwater discharge rather than recharge (Figure 4.3.1; Senger and others, 1990; Duffin and Musick, 1991; Slade and others, 2002).
+Recharge processes are more complex in the north, where stream segments are either gaining or losing depending on relative elevations of the water table and streambeds and thus may vary seasonally (Duffin and Musick, 1991).
+Streamflow studies by the United

+States Geological Survey (USGS) in 1978 and 1979 indicate that, in the north, streams generally act as points of groundwater discharge rather than recharge (Figure 4.3.1; Senger and others, 1990; Duffin and Musick, 1991; Slade and others, 2002).
 Recharge in the north occurs primarily by infiltration along intermittent streams and by infiltration of precipitation on the aquifer outcrop.
 Recharge also occurs in losing segments of the major rivers that occur along the western margin of the aquifer (Dahl, 1990; Slade and others, 2002).
 This recharge results in the formation of groundwater mounds along the western margin of the aquifer (Figure 4.2.6).
 Potential for groundwater inflow by cross-formational flow also exists from the underlying Trinity Aquifer (Duffin and Musick, 1991).
-However, the water-level differences more than 100 feet in the up-dip portions of the Edwards (Balcones Fault Zone) Aquifer suggest groundwater perching in the Edwards (Balcones Fault Zone) Aquifer due to isolation from the Trinity Aquifer by aquitards-parts of the Walnut and Glen Rose formations-separating the two aquifers (Figures 4.2.13 and 4.2.14).
+However, the water-level differences of more than 100 feet in the up-dip portions of the Edwards (Balcones Fault Zone) Aquifer suggest groundwater perching in the Edwards in parts of the Walnut and Glen Rose formations, separating the two aquifers (Figures 4.2.13 and 4.2.14).